 Enhancing customer loyalty comes down to three things: personalization, customer experience, and incentives.
 If you’re able to offer individual customers what they want (and what they don’t even know they want) on a consistent basis, you’ll be set up for success.
 The ability to attract and retain brand loyalists is a direct result of a comprehensive loyalty program that masters these three keys.

 If you’re a marketer, you want to prove that marketing directly and positively impacts your company’s bottom line.
 You want to implement measures that can enhance customer engagement while bringing in more revenue.
 Loyalty does this by helping you better identify your customers, maximize the value of your current marketing, and reduce discount-based incentives.

-Loyalty programs don’t have to be cumbersome or complex.
-They can be simple in design and execution.
 However, to get the most out of loyalty, you need to seek out a solution that is fully integrated into your marketing efforts.

 The Emarsys Loyalty program is built directly into the Emarsys platform.
 If you’re an Emarsys customer, this means it’s already connected to your customer data.
 We did this so marketers could easily enhance their current marketing to produce measurable business results, and do so with minimal involvement from IT.
 In other words, we designed Emarsys Loyalty so that, for anything a marketer would want to do with loyalty, they can do it without talking to IT first.

 Loyalty needs to be a top priority for your organization.
 Of any initiative you take this year, deploying a loyalty program will have the most meaningful and direct impact on revenue, customer lifetime value, and overall growth.
 And if you already have a loyalty program, you must ask: Is it fully integrated into your platform?
 Is it enhancing the customer experience?
 Are you seeing a return on your investment?